 Small Trucks Big Impact: Winchester

-With resources and space more limited than ever, departments are moving towards mini-pumpers and light rescues.
-Over the years, FMI has set the expectation that a small truck can still have robust storage capacity, and no apparatus exemplifies that more than the upfit we did for Winchester, Kentucky.
-Winchester came to us with a new mini rescue that they needed their compartments maximized, and the FMI Team was up to the task.
+With space and resources more limited than ever, departments are shifting toward mini-pumpers and light rescue trucks to maximize efficiency.
+Over the years, FMI has set the expectation that a small-form truck can still have robust storage capacity, and no apparatus exemplifies this better than the upfit we completed for the Winchester, Kentucky fire department.
+They approached us with a brand-new, rescue-style small truck that needed full optimization, and we were up to the task.

-When designing trucks like Winchester, our designers want to utilize the full space of the rig, while keeping the versatility that first responders demand out of their front-line apparatus.
-Winchester, like many of the departments we work with, needed to store some unique equipment.
-In this instance, unique meant a large inflatable boat.
+When designing compact trucks like Winchester’s, our designers aim to maximize space while maintaining the versatility that first responders demand from their front line.
+Like many departments we work with, Winchester had specialized storage needs.
+In this case, that meant accommodating a large inflatable boat.

-For Winchester, we needed to utilize two heavy duty transverse slides.
-The front slide was loaded with a strut package, SBCA mounts, and a bottom shelf for additional storage.
-This design allows for a small slide to be placed to allow for RIT pack and long hand tool storage.
-The back slide was equipped to store water rescue equipment and an inflatable boat on one side, with additional storing for cribbing and rescue jacks on the other.
-These slides allow for departments to deploy from either side, without having to duplicate tools or sacrifice valuable time on scene.
+To achieve this, we incorporated two heavy-duty transverse slides.
+The front slide is fully equipped with a strut package, SCBA mounts, and a bottom shelf for additional storage.
+A smaller slide was also added for RIT pack and long-handled tool storage.
+The back slide houses water rescue equipment and the inflatable boat on one side, with additional storage for cribbing and rescue jacks on the other.
+These slides allow departments to deploy from either side without duplicating tools or sacrificing valuable time on-scene.

 In the final three compartments we installed custom-built slides.
 One for a large toolbox, another with a shelf for storage, and a final rear slide that is loaded with generators, rescue tool storage, and hand-crafted air bag pockets.

-When we completed this upfit, this truck was loaded with the department’s equipment, and ready for service.
-Winchester is a great example of what we specialize in, optimizing the compartment space and saving departments valuable time getting their apparatus into service.
+By the time we completed the upfit, Winchester’s truck was fully equipped and ready for service.
+This project is a perfect example of our expertise- optimizing compartment space and helping departments quickly get their apparatus into service.

 If you would like to see the full walkaround of this truck, visit our Facebook page here.